-- 8.67 Rivers, lakes and ponds are sources of water supply but also important resources for nature conservation, fisheries, navigation, amenity and leisure.
+- 8.68 Rivers, lakes and ponds are sources of water supply but also important resources for nature conservation, fisheries, navigation, amenity and leisure.
 All these uses can be seriously affected by pollution.
 The environment associated with water bodies can be a sensitive area where the harmful effects of development are usually irreversible.
-In such areas, development which would have an adverse impact upon the environment will not be acceptable. - 8.68 The geology of West Oxfordshire means that, in addition to surface water bodies, large areas of the District contain aquifers which are especially important in terms of groundwater as a source of drinking water, but also for their role in supporting surface water flows and wetland ecosystems.
+In such areas, development which would have an adverse impact upon the environment will not be acceptable. - 8.69 The geology of West Oxfordshire means that, in addition to surface water bodies, large areas of the District contain aquifers which are especially important in terms of groundwater as a source of drinking water, but also for their role in supporting surface water flows and wetland ecosystems.
 The threats to groundwater can be particularly severe.
 The Environment Agency publishes maps showing the Aquifer and Groundwater Protection areas and their vulnerability to contamination.
 The protection of these sensitive aquifers, and in particular the Source Protection Zone for Chipping Norton potable water abstraction, needs to be achieved at all times.
+The West Oxfordshire Level I Updated Strategic Flood Risk Assessment (AECOM2016) and the West Oxfordshire Water Cycle Study: Phase I scoping study (AECOM 2016) provide further information and guidance in relation to the water environment.